ab3victoria/ab3victoria/README.md

 #### I am a Full-Stack developer

+## About Me 🙋‍
+- 🎓 I am a recent Computer Science graduate.
+- 👯 Currently I volunteer as a Web instructor teaching HTML, CSS and Javascript
-I am a recent C.S graduate with a passion for creating websites.
-I am fascinated by new technologies and sharing my knowledge with others.
+- 👨‍💻 Fascinated by new technologies and sharing my knowledge with others and collborate.

-Skills: REACT / JS / HTML / CSS / NodeJS / MobgoDB

 - 🔭 I’m currently working on a Movie App.
-- ⚡ I love sharing and expanding my technical knowldege so currently I volunteer as a Web instructor teaching HTML, CSS and Javascript
+- ⚡ I love sharing and expanding my technical knowldege.

 - 📫 How to reach me - ab3victoria@gmail.com

+Skills: REACT / JS / HTML / CSS / NodeJS / MobgoDB